Le-Caignec/Osiris/README.md

-# ReactiveDCA
+# OSIRIS

-ReactiveDCA is a pooled smart contract executing Dollar-Cost Averaging (DCA) from USDC to the native token via Uniswap v4.
+OSIRIS is a pooled smart contract executing Dollar-Cost Averaging (DCA) from USDC to the native token via Uniswap v4.
 Users deposit USDC, configure a plan (frequency + amount per period), and CronReactive (Reactive Network) periodically triggers the vault callback on Ethereum.

 ---